fmalina/revisions-blocl/help/faq.md

 ------------------------

 Please pay.
 The payment process is efficient at vetting fraud that the free sites have over the roof.

-You can choose [premium membership](/premium-membership) to help us make the site better and keep it going.
+You can choose [plus membership](/help/plus-membership) to help us make the site better and keep it going.
 Premium members have access to phone and messages from any member.
 Basic members can only phone or text and read replies of premium members.
 Basic members can message to other basic members on the cost of